skopp/kd/README.md

 If you write `__command` into your module class, your module will never give a error about command existance.
 It'll call that method.

+You can use `alias` to make aliases.

 The example above can be run calling:

+    kd mymodule hello koding --with birds

+or with the alias:

     kd mymodule hello koding --with birds